ProzorroUKR/openprocurement.api/docs/source/tendering/limited/tutorial.rst

 Procuring entity can upload documents and files into the created tender.
 Uploading should follow the :ref:`upload` rules.

-.. include:: http/tutorial/upload-tender-notice.http
+.. http:example:: http/tutorial/upload-tender-notice.http
    :code:

 `201 Created` response code and `Location` header confirm document creation.

 In case we made an error, we can reupload the document over the older version:

-.. include:: http/tutorial/update-tender-notice.http
+.. http:example:: http/tutorial/update-tender-notice.http
    :code:

 Awarding